In Guangdong, nervy Chinese ramp up Ebola watch

 “Of course we are worried,” said a police guard at the fair who identified himself only by the name Sun.
 “People are coming from all over the world.”

-The Guangdong Provincial Center for Disease Control and Prevention has conducted tests on about 50 people from West Africa, all returning negative results, the China Daily reported on Thursday.
+The Guangdong Provincial Centre for Disease Control and Prevention has conducted tests on about 50 people from West Africa, all returning negative results, the China Daily reported on Thursday.

-The center and health officials in Guangdong could not be reached by Reuters for comment.
+The centre and health officials in Guangdong could not be reached by Reuters for comment.

 Authorities’ main concern revolves around the large number of African traders, many of whom come from West Africa, in Guangzhou.
 The city is a booming marketplace for cheap goods that are exported to Africa.